 Sarah and I spent our early twenties adventuring around the world and catching lots of flights.

+We had the travel bug, and travelled well.
 But it was on these trips overseas when we truly saw some of the horrific environmental damage taking place around the world.

 One particular trip had taken me to Hanoi, Vietnam.
 The air pollution was often so thick you’d be lucky to see 100 metres ahead, your eyes and ears black with all the chemical and organic matter just floating around.
 Your hair fell out because of the polluted water and the lakes bobbed with bloated, dead fish.

 There was virtually nothing wild and living inside the city so the closest national park received a constant exodus of city-dwellers, resulting in piles of rubbish every 5 metres, like termite mounds, and the whole ecosystem on verge of collapse.